maunium/mau.fi/blog/posts/2024-07-16-mautrix-release.md

 in place of the old one.
 It will automatically migrate the config file and database while preserving all existing logins, rooms and messages.

-There is one notable exception: in the old bridge, unencrypted rooms did not include the bridge bot, while in the new one, all rooms include the bot.
+There is one notable exception: in the old bridge, unencrypted DM rooms did not include the bridge bot, while in the new one, all rooms include the bot.
 The migration does not yet add the bot to all rooms, so it's only safe to use if you have end-to-bridge encryption enabled.